Barony and Castle of Giffen: Thirdpart and the Hessilhead feud

 Thirdpart was an 8s. land, part of the Giffen Barony and in 1663 feued to John Wilson by the Earl of Eglinton.
 It remained in that family until at least 1876.
 James Wilson of Thirdpart was a notable local eccentric who wrote and published poems on such topics as the 'Trearne Cattle Shows', the 'Fall of Giffin Castle' and the 'Misfortunes of a clocking-hen'.
 James died in 1838.
 William Wilson who lived here in 1837 was a brick and tile maker.
 A small mansion had been present here, occupied in the 1570s by John Montgomerie of Scotstoun, a near relative of the Laird of Hessilhead.

 A dreadful series of incidents occurred in the locality, starting on 19 July 1576 when the Lady of Hessilhead slapped one Robert Kent, servant to Gabriel, brother of John Montgomerie, for some grave offence given.
 The servant complained to his master and Gabriel went to his brother at the old Thirdpart mansion for advice.
 John advised him to seek revenge and therefore the next morning Gabriel and Robert gained entry into Hessilhead castle where they found the lady alone, upon which they grabbed her by the hair, pulled her onto the floor, kicked her in the bowels, and bruised her shamefully.
 Gabriel intended to shoot the Laird, however the whole household was now awake and the two only just managed to escape by stealing a horse and locking the castle gate from the outside.
 The Laird, Hew Montgomerie, hastened to Thirdpart where John and Gabriel came out with pistols and drawn swords and attacked Hew Montgomerie, injuring him on various parts of his body and leaving him for dead.
 He was rescued by some neighbours who took him to Hessilhead castle where he recovered from his wounds.
 Soon afterwards Hessilhead men, including one named Giffen, killed Gabriel after setting up an ambush for him.
 On 26 August John, Kent and another brother, Walter, went to try to kill the Laird, but could not find him.
-Amazingly the results of the various court cases was that no one was found guilty of any of the offences, most likely because honour had been satisfied on both sides.Robertson, William (1889) The Lady of Hessilhead outraged, and Gabriel Montgomerie of Thirdpart slain. in Historical Tales and Legends of Ayrshire.
-Pub.
-Hamilton, Adams & Co.
-P. 273 - 287.
+Amazingly the results of the various court cases was that no one was found guilty of any of the offences, most likely because honour had been satisfied on both sides.